 The Collection acquires additional documents and publications from U.N.-affiliated specialized agencies.
 Those agencies currently collected include: Food and Agriculture Organization, International Labour Organization, International Monetary Fund, Unesco, and the World Bank.
 View the UN Specialized Agencies guide for these organizations.

 The United Nations Collection uses the UN Documents symbols and sales numbers to classify the UN documents.
-Understanding how UN document numbers and UN sales numbers work will help users locate items on the shelves as well as search databases such as AccessUN and the Official Document System (ODS).
+Understanding how UN document numbers and UN sales numbers work will help users locate items on the shelves as well as search databases such as AccessUN (UHM login required for remote access) and the Official Document System (ODS).